Easy Peanut Butter Cookies made with store-bought or Homemade Peanut Butter.

 A cold-meat fork works better than a regular table fork for flattening your cookies.

-the fork in sugar after making each mark, if it is sticking to the
+Dip the fork in sugar after making each mark, if it is sticking to the dough.

 Bake in 350F. oven 12-14 minutes of until lightly browned.

-Remove cookies immediately from cookie sheet.
-(I slide the parchment paper with the cookies still on it onto a clean counter top or cooling rack to let the cool.)
+I slide the parchment paper with the cookies still on it, onto a clean counter top or cooling rack to let them cool.

-Place cookies on a serving tray or platter and you're done.
-Easy!(They are delicious, warm!)
+When cookies are thoroughly cooled, place them on a serving tray or platter and serve.